w3bdesign/power-d3/README.md

 # Recharts with React and GraphQL

-Experimenting with D3 to output my power consumption visually with GraphQL.
+Experimenting with Recharts to output my power consumption visually with GraphQL.

 ## Features: